intuit-recruiting/rit-challenge/README.md

 # Problem to solve:
-**You are going on a road trip next month and need to save $200 in the next 3 month in order to pay for it.**
+**You are going on a road trip next month and need to save $200 in the next 3 months in order to pay for it.**

 # Data: